Winnipeg Phoenix FC 2014 OUTDOOR SOCCER REGISTRATION

 - Players and parents easily sell the 20 raffle tickets and recover their cost completely.

-- Tickets cannot be distributed online at the time of registration so they will be mailed.
+- Tickets cannot be distributed online at the time of registration.
+Parents may pick-up their tickets at appointed dates/times at the club house.

 - The WPFC Raffle is licensed by the Manitoba Gaming Control Commission.